Oak Springs vs Zavala Elementary: East Austin Schools Compared (2025 TEA)

 Which School Fits You?

-• The specific neighborhood location works for your commute or lifestyle
+• The east Austin location works for your commute or lifestyle

-• You are buying primarily for the real estate investment and plan to evaluate school options separately
+• This zone may make sense for buyers focused on the real estate itself or planning to evaluate school options separately

 I am going to be direct here.
-If school performance is a significant factor in your home buying decision, Zavala is the stronger choice between these two by a wide margin.
-Oak Springs’ F rating is a serious concern, and the contrast between the $625,000 median home price and the school performance is one of the starkest examples of the gentrification disconnect you will find anywhere in Austin.
-Buyers need to go in with clear eyes about what they are getting at each campus and plan accordingly.
+The biggest news between these two campuses is that Oak Springs is being closed.
+If school performance and continuity is a significant factor in your home buying decision, that is the headline.
+Zavala is operating and rated C. Oak Springs is rated F and approved for closure.
+Buyers need to go in with clear eyes about what they are getting at each zone and plan accordingly.

 Frequently Asked Questions